-Individuals with an adjusted gross income of at least $5,500 must file taxes, and an Arizona resident is subject to tax on all income, including from other states.
-Additionally, individuals here on a temporary basis have to file a tax return reporting any income earned in Arizona.
+For tax years ending on or before December 31, 2019, Individuals with an adjusted gross income of at least $5,500 must file taxes, and an Arizona resident is subject to tax on all income, including from other states.
+Additionally, individuals here on a temporary basis have to file a tax return, if they meet the filing threshold, reporting any income earned in Arizona.

 Here are the filing requirements:

 For tax years beginning from and after December 31, 2020 (2021 and forward)